ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 1. **Creation and Configuration**
 ---------------------------------
 During the exam creation and configuration, you can create your exam and configure it to fit your needs.
 Add exercises with different variants, register students, generate :ref:`student exams <student_exams>` and conduct test runs.
-For more information see :ref:`configure exam <configure_exam>`.
+For more information see `1.2 Create and Configure Exam`_.

 1.1 Accessing the Exam Management Page